Control access to Model Garden models

 Policy evaluations

-At evaluation time, all policies that contribute to a particular resource are reviewed, and only the applicable policies are merged and then evaluated.
-Any explicit deny value takes precedence over any explicit allow value.
+When a policy is evaluated, all applicable policies that contribute to a resource are merged.
+An explicit deny value always takes precedence over an explicit allow value.

-For example, imagine you have a folder policy that denies a specific model and a project policy that allows that same model.
-Assuming that the policies are merged, access to the model is denied at the project level because the explicit deny policy at the folder level takes precedence.
-However, if you set the project policy to override all parent policies, then access to the model is allowed at the project level.
+For example, if a folder policy denies a model and a project policy within that folder allows the same model, access to the model is denied at the project level.
+The explicit deny at the folder level takes precedence.
+However, if you configure the project policy to override parent policies, access to the model is allowed.

 Considerations

-• The Model Garden organization policy only applies to models in Model Garden.
-For example, this policy doesn't apply to models that are registered in Vertex AI Model Registry.
+• The Model Garden organization policy applies only to models in Model Garden, not to models registered in the Vertex AI Model Registry.

-• An organization policy can't exceed 500 allowed and denied values.
+• An organization policy can't exceed a total of 500 allowed and denied values.

-• For a custom policy, you must specify each model individually.
-You cannot allow or deny a group of models.
-For example, you can't deny all third-party models or allow the predict action for only Google models.
+• In a custom policy, you must specify each model individually.
+You can't use wildcards or group models by publisher (for example, you can't deny all third-party models with a single entry).

 Policy details